yurihartmann/fastapi-core/README.md

 * **Cache**: Abstract cache and implement for use
 * **Buckets**: Abstract buckets and implement for use
 * **Logger**: Logger simple by default

+## How use

+To see how use and example of service using FastApi Core go to this repository:

+**Fast Food API
+**: <a href="https://github.com/yurihartmann/fast-food-api" target="_blank">https://github.com/yurihartmann/fast-food-api </a>